Community Development, BA

 What You Can Take

-Current students should refer to the undergraduate student handbook for the year they enrolled in the program.
+Current students should refer to the undergraduate catalog for program requirements.

 Course requirements for a BA in community development comprise a total of 120 academic credits, at least 30 of which must be taken at UMass Boston.
 In addition to UMass Boston general education requirements, students take introductory courses in environmental studies, economics, and community development, statistical analysis courses integrating qualitative, quantitative, and geospatial analysis, core courses in community health and economic development, seminars in conflict resolution and professional development, upper-level courses in environment and human health, climate impacts on human health, sustainable development, minority issues in community development and urbanization, and more.
 All students complete a senior research/internship capstone experience.